-All financial quantification is based on interviews with administrators, educators, and IT staff in 12 disparate school systems that have deployed Chromebooks.
-The information gathered in these interviews was aggregated to quantify the economic value of Google Chromebooks for K-12 education.
+All financial quantification is based on interviews with administrators, educators, and IT staff in 12 disparate school systems that have deployed Google's Chromebooks for education.
+The information gathered in these interviews was aggregated to quantify the economic value of Google Chromebooks for education.